Transparency to Customers

 EPD is based on a Life Cycle Assessment (LCA) study - a methodology to assess the environmental impacts associated with a product or service and provides a holistic approach by considering the potential impacts from all stages of manufacture, product use, and end-of-life stages.

 EPDs combined with the Life Cycle Assessment approach with a level playing field provided by Product Category Rules (PCR), results in a reliable resource for the customers to have better clarity on which product to opt for.

 JSW plans to institute EPD as a group-wide programme complying with EN 15804 and ISO 14025 standards.

-Hot Rolled Coil produced at JSW’s flagship integrated iron and steel plant at Vijaynagar, has already been awarded an EPD.
-This EPD is based on the LCA conducted as per the ISO 14040/44.
-Going ahead we intend to institute EPD as a group-wide programme complying with EN 15804 and ISO 14025 standards.
+Hot Rolled Coil produced at JSW’s flagship integrated iron and steel plant at Vijaynagar, has been awarded an EPD.
+This EPD is compliant with EN 15804 and is based on the LCA conducted as per the ISO 14040/44.

 Portland Slag Cement (PSC), a slag-based cement produced by JSW Cement, also has an EPD certificate.
 Based on the results of this EPD, JSW’s PSC has the lowest Global Warming Potential (GWP CO2eq) in the world.

 Cold Rolled Closed Annealed (CRCA) coils produced at JSW Steel Work Vijaynagar has been awarded an EPD complaint with EN 15804 and is based on the LCA conducted as per the ISO 14040/44.
 The study provides a fair understanding of environmental impacts during the various life cycle stages of CRCA production.